 One of the best things about having an engagement session with your photographer and videographer is that you get a chance to bond with them and set that comfort level.
 This ensures that you already have a comfort level around photographs/videos on your wedding day and being around your photographer/videographer.

 This guide has discussion points that you can discuss with your photographer and videographer.

 Of course, it’s great to have a vision and have an idea, but don’t forget to take in the suggestions and expert tips of your photographer/videographer.
 They will be able to tell you what works and what doesn’t, some things that only the experienced and someone with an expert eye can tell you.

-Having these points discuss before the engagement shoot is a great way to prepare and gather all the necessary props that you might want to use.
+Having these points discussed before the engagement shoot is a great way to prepare and gather all the necessary props that you might want to use.

 Let’s get right to it!